RichardFreedman/Summer2026/Melbourne_Rare_Concert/README.md

 ----Additional information (for performance)
 "

 This prompt resulted in both of the files contained in the "extracted_texts" folder.
-The JSON structure was reviewed using Pydantic to verify correctness.
 The validity and structure of the JSON file was tested using Pydantic and a separate Claude model.